HDCarm/MasterThesis-EPC/README.md

 ### File: CodeMasterthesis
 This file contains the code.
 It is written in a way that allows for complete execution wherever located on your computer.
-Run the complete code and the plots and dataframes are exported as pngs and xls respectively
+Run the complete code and the plots and dataframes are exported as pngs and xls respectively.

 ### Folder: data
 This folder contains all the data used by the code.